Bruc3U/Iowa_liquor_sale_analysis/README.md

 Regarding the pandemic, urban centers saw their taste widen in 2020 and shift from whiskeys to vodkas in 2021.<br>
 The slow decline of Fireball whiskey will continue in 2021, and be finally replaced by Hawkeye vodka.<br>
+The brand will however remain in the top 3 most purchased liquor but the 1.75 liter bottle will be replaced by the smaller and more affordable sizes.

 Top 3 most popular liquor among rural counties by bottle sold (2020) :